Kenya Beach Safaris - It's More Than Sun and Sand

 Kenya Airways, Ethiopian, South African Airways and Qatar Airways are among the airlines that fly to Mombasa from abroad.
 Chartered airlines from Europe fly to Mombasa and Malindi airports too.

 There are daily local flights to all four resorts from Nairobi.
-Flight time between Nairobi and any of the two circuits lasts about one hour.
+Flight time between Nairobi and any of the two circuits lasts about one hour on large comercial flights.
 It takes a little longer on small aircraft.
-Besides, local chartered flights will quickly connect you to other airports in Kenya from the coast.
+Besides, local chartered flights will quickly connect you to other airports in Kenya from any of the coast.

 Kenya Beach Safari Accommodations